 Upon the conclusion of his tenure at the Commerce Department, Ted received the Secretary of Commerce’s William C. Redfield Award, the Department’s highest honor.

 From 1985 to 2001, Ted practiced law with another major international law firm, following earlier service as an attorney with the US Senate Committee on Finance, the U.S. Department of State, and the US International Trade Commission.

 Ted is Chairman of the US Department of State's Advisory Committee on International Economic Policy and a member of the Council on Foreign Relations.
-He also serves as a member of the Board of the Earth Conservation Corps, and of the Board of Advisers to the Dean Rusk Center for International, Comparative, and Graduate Legal Studies.
+He also serves as a member of the Board of Advisers to the Dean Rusk Center for International, Comparative, and Graduate Legal Studies.

 Ted has been recognized by such publications as Chambers USA

 , and Washingtonian

 as a leading practitioner in the areas of international trade and national security law.

 Council on Foreign Relations, Board of Advisors of the Dean Rusk Center for International, Comparative and Graduate Legal Studies at the University of Georgia School of Law Author,